 - Sec.
 3 REGULATION GAME shall consist of seven innings.
 A full seven innings need not be played.
 No game is considered complete until the umpires have left the playing field.
 NOTE: Games shortened by time limits or run rules will be in accordance with Rule 5. - Sec 4 RUN RULE: The run rule for all SPA games (including the championship game) will be 20 runs after four innings, 15 runs after five innings, or any time a team may not mathematically score enough runs to stay in the game. - Sec 5 INTERNATIONAL TIE BREAKER RULE: Tie games after seven innings shall continue until one team has scored more runs than the other at the completion of an inning.
 Each team will start each additional inning with a runner on second base.
 The runner will be the last player to complete her turn at bat when the third out was made in the previous inning.
-No courtesy runner is allowed to replace the runner starting at second base until he/she has advanced to third base.
-If for any reason this runner is unable to continue to play and no substitute is available, he/she will be declared out and the next previous batter will be the tie breaker runner.
+No courtesy runner is allowed to replace the runner starting at second base until she has advanced to third base.
+If for any reason this runner is unable to continue to play and no substitute is available, she will be declared out and the next previous batter will be the tie breaker runner.
 The runner that was unable to continue may not play for the remainder of the game. - Sec 6 CALLED GAME: The umpire is empowered to suspend a game at any time because of darkness, rain, lightning, fire, panic, or for other conditions that may place the patrons or players in peril.
 The umpire will forfeit the game if intentionally bumped, attacked physically, or is the recipient of profanity by any team member or spectator.
 The Tournament Director or Tournament UIC will immediately have the player(s), coach(s) or spectator(s) removed from the complex.
 A determination will be made by the tournament committee concerning the duration of the removal. - Sec 7 FORFEIT GAME: The umpire may forfeit a game in favor of a team not at fault in the following cases: - a.
-If a team fails to appear on the field, or being on the field refuses to begin a game at the time the team is scheduled to play, or within a time set for forfeitures (grace period) by the organization in which the team is playing. - b.
+If a team fails to appear on the field, or being on the field refuses to begin a game at the time the team is scheduled to play, or within a time set for forfeitures (grace period) by the organization in which the team is playing.
+In this case the forfeiting team will be awarded last place and shall forfeit any and all team awards, All-Tournament or All-American selections, and any other awards if offered. - b.
 If after the game has started, one team refuses to continue play unless the game has been suspended or terminated by the umpire. - c.
 If one side fails to resume playing within two minutes after the umpire has called "play ball" restarting a suspended game. - d.
 If a team uses tactics to delay or to hasten the game. - e.
 If, after being warned by the umpire, any one of the rules is willfully violated. - f.
 If the order for the removal of a player or manager/coach from the game is not obeyed within one minute. - g.
 If because of the removal of a player by the umpire, or for any other reason, there are less than eight eligible players remaining.